-In the event that any tenderer reasonably requests further information relating to the contract documents, such information must be sent out not later than six days before the last date for receipt of tenders (or four days if the restricted or accelerated procedure is being used).
+(e) In the event that any tenderer reasonably requests further information relating to the contract documents, such information must be sent out not later than six days before the last date for receipt of tenders (or four days if the restricted or accelerated procedure is being used).
 The same information must also be made available to all other tenderers within the same timescales.

-(7) Tenderers Right to Information Regarding Contract Awards
+4(7) Tenderers Right to Information Regarding Contract Awards

-As soon as possible after a decision has been made, following the evaluation process set out in Standing Order 7(6) to award any contract to the successful tenderer(s): -

-- (i) the intention to award a Contract letter(s) shall be issued by the CPU (in accordance with the template letters approved by the City Solicitor); and - (ii) the CPU shall prepare letters for issue at the same time as the award letter(s) (in accordance with the template letters approved by the City Solicitor) informing unsuccessful candidates (i.e. those who failed to be selected for invitation to tender) and unsuccessful tenderers of: - - the criteria for the award of contract; - where practicable the score obtained by that unsuccessful candidate/tenderer and the successful tenderer(s); and - the name of the successful tenderer(s).
+- (a) As soon as reasonably practicable after a decision has been made to eliminate a candidate at the PQQ stage of a restricted procedure or to eliminate any candidates during a negotiated procedure or a competitive dialogue, the CPU must notify those candidates of their elimination by notice in writing. - (b) As soon as possible after a decision has been made to award any contract to the successful tenderer(s) following the evaluation process set out in Standing Order 7(6): -) to award any contract to the successful tenderer(s): - - the intention to award a Contract letter(s) shall be issued by the CPU (in accordance with the template letters approved by the City Solicitor); and - (I) (ii) the CPU shall prepare letters for issue at the same time as the award letter(s) (in accordance with the template letters approved by the City Solicitor) informing unsuccessfulthe CPU shall, by notice in writing, (in accordance with the template letters approved by the Head of Legal and Democratic Services), inform all tenderers and all candidates (i.e. those who failed to be selected for invitation to tender) and unsuccessful tenderers of: concerned of the Council's decision to award the contract; - (II) the notice referred to in (I) above shall include: - - (i) the criteria for the award of the contract; - (ii) where practicable, the score obtained by that unsuccessful candidate/tenderer and the successful tenderer(s); and - (iii) the name of the successful tenderer(s); - (iv) for unsuccessful tenderers only, a summary of the reasons why that unsuccessful tenderer was unsuccessful; - (v) for unsuccessful tenderers only, the characteristics and relative advantages of the successful tenderer(s); and

-As soon as possible after any decision to abandon or re-commence an award procedure, the Head of Procurement must inform all tenderers.
+- (vi) a precise statement as to the effect of the standstill period on the recipient's rights, including the date on which the standstill period is anticipated to end. - (c) As soon as possible after any decision to abandon or re-commence an award procedure, the Head of Procurement must inform all tenderers of the Council's decision including the reasons for that decision.

-(8) Mandatory Standstill Period
+4(8) Mandatory Standstill Period